tobias-varden/llm-webserver/README.md

 ## Why

 Could we use LLMs for web development?
 Instead of having to develop a site using some frontend library, why can't we have the LLM do it for us?
-We give it the content of the site, and it will serve it as HTML for us.
+We give it the content of the site as pure text, and it will serve it as HTML for us.

 ## No, really why?
 For fun!